by Sam Kriss

 “I don’t work with a charity.
 I just… I just come here sometimes.”

 “That’s weird.”
 She gave a wry smile.
 “Are you writing a novel or something?
 Listen, our office is on Sixth.
-You should drop round some time.”
+You should drop in some time.”

-My visits to Skid Row became more and more frequent.
+After Skid Row the rest of Los Angeles didn’t trouble me any more.
+I started to miss being troubled.
+My office in the US Bank Tower faced East: from the window I could see the San Gabriel Mountains vanishing into the city’s miasma, the warehouses east of Downtown fading into the green suburbs of Orange County.
+I’d never thought to look straight down, at the dive hotels and empty lots right below my feet.
+I started to visit Skid Row regularly.
 Most days I’d spend an hour or so there after work, sometimes giving out cigarettes and burgers, sometimes just talking to the residents.
 Many of them were suspicious at first; they didn’t know what I wanted from them.
 To be honest, I wasn’t too sure either.
 I got to know the eccentrics of the neighbourhood: Megan, the dumpster-diving daughter of a Silicon Valley millionaire who wore clothes stitched from palm leaves and insisted that she had been a yeast infection in a previous life; Bertrand, a wizened old man who walked around naked pontificating in aristocratic tones about the continuing relevance of Hellenic Classicism as a model for the worthy life; Rhonda, a drag queen whose shopping trolley was filled with discarded cosmetics she’d found in bins across the city; Colin, who went to an internet café every day to record a rambling videoblog.
 I ran into Molly occasionally, often with Tim as well; we gave each other a nod of recognition and sometimes chatted for a few minutes.
 I never did drop into the office.
 I think my presence confused her a little.

 It wasn’t always pleasant.
 I saw paramedics fret furiously as a woman gave birth on the street, surrounded by shit and muck.
 I saw an argument between two men escalate suddenly into a knife fight; their lumpy overcoated forms circled and darted with an almost balletic fluidity.
 I saw near-spherical Latina prostitutes drag their patrons into Portaloos, I saw emaciated junkies whose eyes darted about from the bottom of dark cavernous pits, I saw men vomiting blood and oozing pus.
 It was never dull, though.
 Everyone there believed in something grand and cosmic: Brandon had his spirits of Mesopotamia, Megan her hippie Hinduism.
 Most had their own hobo variations on Christianity, some had intricate conspiracy theories – they saw demons and aliens behind the placid faces of the comfortable Angelenos who walked past them, carefully ignoring their existence.
-I had a long theological conversation with a recovering junkie who’d joined a twelve-step programme at one of the local churches.
+I had a long theological conversation with a recovering junkie who’d joined a twelve-step programme at the House of the Good Shepherd, one of the local churches, and was now hoping to be a preacher.

 “There’s two powers in this world,” he told me.
 “There’s the Light.
 That’s the blood of Christ.
 Then there’s the darkness.
 That’s the tar.
 The darkness draws you in.
 It makes you all safe and comfortable.
 The Light hurts.
 But the Light is life and the tar is death, and that’s all there is to it.
 You can’t receive the blood of Christ while your own blood is still full of the tar.”
 He coughed.
 “Do you know Christ as your saviour?”